Federal Aviation Administration (FAA), Department of Transportation (DOT).

 Related Service Information Under 1 CFR Part 51

-We reviewed Parker Service Bulletin 66179-29-486, dated August 4, 2016, which identifies the affected serial number EDPs.
-We also reviewed Beechcraft Mandatory Service Bulletin SB 29-4161, dated November 18, 2016, which describes procedures for determining if an affected serial number EDP is installed and procedures for replacing the EDP if necessary.
-This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.
+This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section of this NPRM.

 Costs of Compliance

 According to the manufacturer, some of the costs of this proposed AD may be covered under warranty, thereby reducing the cost impact on affected individuals.
-We do not control warranty coverage for affected individuals.
-As a result, we have included all costs in our cost estimate.
+The FAA does not control warranty coverage for affected individuals.
+As a result, the FAA has included all costs in our cost estimate.